Malaysia–United States relations: Public opinion

 According to global opinion polls, only 27% of Malaysians viewed the US favourably in 2007, likely due to disapproval of US foreign policy against fellow Islamic nations.
 However, as of 2013, 55% of Malaysians view the US favourably, declining somewhat down to 51% in 2014.
 According to the same poll conducted in 2015, 54% of Malaysians had confidence that President Obama would do the right thing in international affairs.
 According to the 2012 US Global Leadership Report, 34% of Malaysians approved of US leadership, with 31% disapproving and 35% uncertain.
+According to a 2026 Pew Research Center survey, 19% of Malaysians had a favorable view of the United States, while 80% had a negative view.

 Palestinian issues

-Malaysia has been a long-standing supporter for the State of Palestine right for existence and their statehood.
-Following the October 7 attacks on Israel and the subsequent Israeli invasion of the Gaza Strip in the Gaza war with increasing Malaysia's sympathies towards Palestine, the United States has sent three diplomatic démarches towards Malaysia over its vocal stance on the issue and support of Palestinian militant group of Hamas.
-The US also level up their sanctions against any foreign supporters of Hamas and other militant groups operating in Palestine through the Hamas International Financing Prevention Act, aimed at cutting off international financing to the groups where Malaysia through its Prime Minister Anwar has responded that it will not recognise unilateral US sanctions on the Palestinian plight, with his government closely monitoring the bill's, adding that it could affect Malaysia only if Malaysia is proven to provide any material support to Hamas or the Palestinian Islamic Jihad.
-Malaysia's Prime Minister Office despite its continuous support towards the Palestinian cause has stated that they condemn terrorism in all its forms, and also categorically condemn the actions of Hamas killing innocent lives and taking Israeli women and children as hostages.
+Malaysia has been a long-standing supporter of the State of Palestine's right to existence and its statehood.
+Following the October 7 attacks on Israel and the subsequent Israeli invasion of the Gaza Strip in the Gaza war, with Malaysia's sympathies towards Palestine increasing, the United States has sent three diplomatic démarches to Malaysia over its vocal stance on the issue and support of the Palestinian militant group Hamas.
+The US also levelled up its sanctions against any foreign supporters of Hamas and other militant groups operating in Palestine through the Hamas International Financing Prevention Act, aimed at cutting off international financing to the groups.
+Malaysia, through its Prime Minister Anwar, has responded that it will not recognise unilateral US sanctions on the Palestinian plight, with his government closely monitoring the bill, adding that it could affect Malaysia only if Malaysia is proven to provide any material support to Hamas or the Palestinian Islamic Jihad.
+Malaysia's Prime Minister's Office, despite its continuous support for the Palestinian cause, has stated that it condemns terrorism in all its forms and also categorically condemns the actions of Hamas in killing innocent lives and taking Israeli women and children as hostages.

-A 2024 Pew Research poll shows that 84 per cent of Malaysians are dissatisfied with the way US President Joe Biden is handling Israel's war in Gaza.
+A 2024 Pew Research poll shows that 84 per cent of Malaysians are dissatisfied with the way US President Joe Biden handled Israel's war in Gaza.